 Studies have shown that the way students perceive knowledge is very important for their learning process (Bloom, 1976).
-Fairbrother (2000) noted that students will learn science if it is something that they want to do, and that they develop more positive attitudes towards it if they are familiar with science contents and concepts.
+Fairbrother (2000) noted that students will study science if it is something that they want to do, and that they develop more positive attitudes towards it if they are familiar with science contents and concepts.
 Osborne & Dillon (2008) stated that no significant correlation exists between students’ achievements and their attitudes towards science.
 In other words, students’ attitudes towards science can be influenced as part of the process of teaching science but not as part of the results of this process.
-It has been shown that the most important factor for student success when studying science is their interest in this field (Authors, 2011).
+It has been shown that the most important factor for students’ success when studying science is their interest in this field (Authors, 2011).
 Students who show an interest in science and who have a better understanding of science content and scientific concepts will be more highly motivated and will have a more positive attitude towards science than students who experience difficulties in this discipline (Authors, 2005).
 In order to further improve students’ understanding of scientific concepts and their attitudes towards science, they should be taught fewer contents but be encouraged to achieve a deeper understanding of how scientific knowledge is discovered and accumulated and how scientific theories are constructed (O’Neill & Polman, 2004).

-The purpose of the present study was to compare students’ attitudes towards science after being taught using historical storie, vs. a traditional approach.
-The study’s basic hypothesis was that adding a historical dimension when teaching science can improve students’ attitudes towards science, which in turn, may encourage more students to study it.
-The historical stories approach was implemented using the stories behind Galvani’s discovery of electric current (galvanic cell), Archimedes’ discovery of the principle of floating bodies (the golden crown), the discovery of penicillin by Fleming, and Kekulé’s discovery of the structure of the benzene ring.
+The purpose of the present study was to compare students’ attitudes towards science after being taught using a historical stories vs. a traditional approach.
+The study’s basic hypothesis was that adding a historical dimension when teaching science can improve students’ attitudes towards science, which in turn may encourage more students to study it.
+The historical stories approach was implemented using the stories behind Galvani’s discovery of the electric current (the galvanic cell), Archimedes’ discovery of the principle of floating bodies (the golden crown), the discovery of penicillin by Fleming, and Kekulé’s discovery of the structure of the benzene ring.
 Based on the above, the research question was:

-How does teaching scientific content using historical stories affect students' approach towards the scientific endeavor?
+How does teaching scientific content using historical stories affect students’ attitude towards the scientific endeavor?

 Methods

-Research Design
+Research design

-The present study was carried out using a quantitative study, triangulated with citations of students from elementary, middle and high schools.
-We examined students’ approach towards the scientific endeavor after studying that curriculum.
-Two groups of students were compared: students who learned science via historical stories and rationale (experimental group), and those who learned science via a traditional approach (control group).
-In both groups, the issues were taught by the same science teacher.
+The present study was carried out using a quantitative method, triangulated with statements made by students from elementary, middle and high schools.
+We examined students’ approach towards the scientific endeavor after studying the curriculum.
+Two groups of students were compared: students who studied science via historical stories and rationales (experimental group), and those who studied science using a traditional approach (control group).
+The material was taught to both groups by the same science teacher.

 Participants

-The participants consisted of 542 students, 52% female and 48% male, from 16 classes (table 1) chosen from primary, middle, and high schools from the Arab sector in northern Israel.
-All the students studied in public schools, and differed in their socio-economic status.
-The distribution of the classrooms in each school for the experimental and control classes was done randomly.
+The participants comprised 542 students, 52% female and 48% male, from 16 classes (Table 1) selected from among the primary, middle, and high schools of the Arab sector of northern Israel.
+All students studied in public schools, while differing in their socio-economic status.
+The classrooms for the experimental and control classes at each school were assigned randomly.

 Insert Table 1 about here